stargate/stargate/helm/README.md

 &emsp;&emsp;replicaCount: 1 -- Number of replica for graphql api service\
 &emsp;&emsp;cpu: 500 -- CPU request unit for graphql api service\
 &emsp;&emsp;memory: 512 -- CPU request unit for graphql api service

+autoscaling:\
+&emsp;&emsp;enabled: true -- Set to true if autoscaling need to be enabled\
+&emsp;&emsp;minReplicas: 1 -- Cluster can be downsized to 1 pod for each deploymemnt
+&emsp;&emsp;maxReplicas: 1 -- Cluster can be increased to 100 pod for each deploymemnt
+&emsp;&emsp;targetCPUUtilizationPercentage: 80 -- Average percentage to increase the pod count for a deployment

+ingress:\
+&emsp;&emsp;enabled: true -- Set to true if ingress need to be enabled\
+&emsp;&emsp;ingressClassName: nginx -- Default uses nginx controller, if different controller is used class name needs to be updated accordingly\